 Event Bus

 The technology chosen for the event bus component is Apache Kafka.
 It provides a scalable, performant, and robust messaging platform that matches SPEEDD requirements (see 5.5 for our technology evaluation results).
 To implement routing of the events to event consumers we build upon the topic-based routing mechanism provided by Kafka.
-In one can find the topics used by SPEEDD runtime along with the information about what components produce events or consume events for every topic.
+In Table 2.1 one can find the topics used by SPEEDD runtime along with the information about what components produce events or consume events for every topic.

 Table 2.1 - Kafka topics in SPEEDD event bus